-All State internal auditors shall adhere to the following standards of conduct which are derived from the Code of Ethics published by the Institute of Internal Auditors.
+All State internal auditors shall adhere to the following standards of conduct which are derived from the Code of Ethics published by the Institute of Internal Auditors in the 2024 Global Internal Auditing Standards, Domain II: Ethics and Professionalism.

 A code of ethics is necessary and appropriate for the professional practice of internal auditing, founded as it is on the trust placed in its objective assurance about governance, risk management, and control processes.
 The Code of Ethics includes two essential components: